primer/view_components/.changeset/wild-avocados-smash.md

 ---
-"@openproject/primer-view-components": patch
+"@openproject/primer-view-components": minor
 ---

-We added a new zen-mode buton component, by clicking on the button, screen will be in full-mode or back in normal-mode.
+Add `Primer::OpenProject::ZenModeButton` component.
+By clicking on the button, screen will be in full-mode or back in normal-mode.

-zen mode button component